-- Expand area where there are no minimum parking requirements to fit entire North River Overlay, or another expanded geography, as appropriate, to incentivize residential development. - Require mid-block pedestrian pathways on certain identified blocks or in sufficiently large development projects.
-Through-block pathways may be programmed or landscaped.
+- Expand area where there are no minimum parking requirements to fit entire North Bank area, as appropriate, to incentivize residential development. - Encourage mid-block pedestrian pathways on certain identified blocks or in sufficiently large development projects.
+Throughblock pathways may be programmed or landscaped.